-Lining up for one of the big games is the reward and NFL facilities to host in the past include Dallas Cowboys’ AT&T Stadium, Tampa Bay Buccaneers’ Raymond James Stadium, Houston Texans’ NRG Stadium, Jacksonville Jaguars’ EverBank Field and Oakland Raiders’ Coliseum.
+Lining up for one of the big games is an honor, to be sure, and NFL facilities to host in the past include the likes of Cowboys’ AT&T Stadium, Buccaneers’ Raymond James Stadium, Falcons’ Mercedes Benz Stadium, Texans’ NRG Stadium, Jaguars’ EverBank Field and Raiders’ Coliseum.

-The journey for many recruits, including underclassmen hoping for national exposure, starts by attending an All-American Combine (Regional level).
+The journey for many recruits starts by attending one of the brand’s All-American Combines (Regional or Super levels), including underclassmen hoping to attain exposure.
 For a list of upcoming events, click on this link.
-For prospects who want to register online for a nationwide workout, click on this link.
+For prospects who want to register for a nationwide workout, click on this link.

 Once a member of the Blue-Grey Football family, always a member.
-Prospects to compete in recent years have experienced success in college, and beyond.
-Here’s a list (link for Class of 2019, link for Class of 2018, link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).
+Prospects to compete in recent memory have experienced success in college, and beyond.
+The list of alumni is impressive (link for Class of 2020, link for Class of 2019, link for Class of 2018, link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).

 For many recruits, naturally the destination is the NCAA Division I ranks.
-For a select few, given a decorated track record of evaluating talent at the next level, NFL is the end game.
-Plain and simple, that’s the information needed to successfully negotiate the path to the brand’s All-American Bowl.
+For a select few, given the brand’s decorated track record of evaluating talent for the next level, NFL is the end game, with the Chiefs’ Patrick Mahomes as a prime example.
+Plain and simple, that’s the info needed to successfully negotiate a path to the All-American Bowl.